aekiss/nmltab/README.md

 ```
 nmltab.py --format csv file1.nml file2.nml ... fileN.nml > nml.csv
 ```
 Outputs comma-separated variable (CSV) formatted list of all groups and variables in the namelist files.
 Each row of the output is a separate variable, and there is a column with the value of the variable for each file.
+If the `-d` option is used only differences will be shown.

 #### Tidying namelist files
 ```